voldedore/google-ext-randomizer/README.md

 # Randomizer

-A google extension to randomize things.
+A Google Chrome extension to randomize things.